DIY Concrete Curbing in Your Yard: How to Make a Concrete Curb

 First, grab your hammer.
 While we wait for the concrete to set you need to work out any air bubbles that are trapped in the concrete.
 The way you get this done is by tapping the forms with a hammer.

 Do it on both sides of your curb, all over the forms, up and down the length of your entire curb, over and over again.
-Tap, tap, tap… you can’t overdo this step.
+Tap, tap, tap.
+You can’t overdo this step.

 This is a curb I made where I didn’t do any tapping to work out the air bubbles and allow the wet concrete to settle.
 See how pitted and uneven the edge of my curb is?
 To end up with a nice smooth curb, you have to tap those air bubbles out.
 It’ll cause the concrete to settle below the top of your forms, so you may want to add more concrete to keep it as tall as your forms are.
 I chose to just let it settle and leave it as it was.